Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Discussion and Analysis

-From these results, we conclude that a major difficulty in attributing git blame level source code samples is the high within-author variance of such samples: short segments of code that may be distributed across a range of tasks contain limited and in many cases ambiguous stylometric information.
-Variance reduction techniques are required to obtain strong predictions from such data.
-All of our techniques to simultaneously classify multiple samples decrease the variance in our classification set, and therefore increase our accuracy.
+While the above results show that we are able to attribute source code in the wild with a high degree of accuracy, they also suggest that a major difficulty in attributing source code samples is the high within-author variance of such samples: short segments of code from a single author may be distributed across a range of tasks and thus contain limited and in many cases ambiguous stylometric information.

-We also note that it is possible that our techniques decrease the effect of ground truth problems.
-By aggregating samples, either at the level of feature vectors or at the time of classification, we can reduce the effect of individual samples with poor ground truth, assuming such samples are relatively uncommon.